-Independence – A majority of the Board members must qualify as “independent” Directors in accordance with the rules of the New York Stock Exchange and any other applicable laws, rules or regulations.
-All of the members of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee must also be Directors determined by the Board to be independent according to these standards.
+Independence – A majority of the Board members must qualify as “independent” directors in accordance with the rules of the New York Stock Exchange, the Securities and Exchange Commission and any other applicable laws, rules or regulations.
+The Board must affirmatively determine that all members of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee are independent according to these standards.

 - Integrity and Accountability – Character is the primary consideration in evaluating any Board member.
 Directors should demonstrate high ethical standards and integrity in their personal and professional dealings and be willing to act on and remain accountable for their boardroom decisions.